Danieljudson/hello_world/README.md

 Name is Dan.
 I have a dog named Bear.
 I like to ride bikes.
-My dog cannot ride a bike, unfornately.
+My dog cannot ride a bike, unfortunately.